 Adjusting for pitch rate and fermentation characteristics

-To adjust for pitch rate and fermentation characteristics, you can use various calculators and software programs to determine the appropriate amount of yeast slurry to pitch into the new batch of beer.
+To adjust for pitch rate and fermentation characteristics, you can use various calculators and brewing software to determine the appropriate amount of yeast slurry to pitch into the new batch of beer.
 Factors such as the age and health of the yeast slurry, fermentation temperature, and yeast strain can also impact the fermentation characteristics of the beer.

 Common mistakes when using yeast slurry and how to avoid them